-Jason T. McVicker is a licensed clinical social worker and registered dual disorder professional with more than fifteen years of experience in a variety of settings.
-He is a former Director of Mental Health Services at Center on Halsted, the largest LGBT community center in the Midwest.
-He worked previously as Program Supervisor at Chicago House and Social Service Agency, Inc. He is a former Master Practitioner Instructor at the University of Chicago School of Social Service Administration (SSA), where he also earned his AM degree.
-Mr. McVicker is a Lecturer at SSA, as well as at the Jane Addams College of Social Work (UIC) and the Loyola University School of Social Work.
-He maintains a clinical and consulting practice in the Lakeview neighborhood of Chicago.
+Jason T. McVicker was a licensed clinical social worker and registered dual disorder professional with more than fifteen years of experience in a variety of settings.
+A former Director of Mental Health Services at Center on Halsted, the largest LGBT community center in the Midwest, he worked previously as Program Supervisor at Chicago House and Social Service Agency, Inc. He was a former Master Practitioner Instructor at the University of Chicago School of Social Service Administration (SSA), where he earned his AM degree.
+Mr. McVicker was a Lecturer at SSA, as well as at the Jane Addams College of Social Work (UIC) and the Loyola University School of Social Work.

 Jennifer Mosley is an Assistant Professor at the University of Chicago School of Social Service Administration.
 Her fields of special interest include policy advocacy and lobbying, government-nonprofit relations, human service organizations, civic engagement, and social justice philanthropy.
 Her research focuses on the role of nonprofit organizations as political actors.
 At SSA, she teaches courses on policy formulation and implementation, advocacy & social change, and organizational theory.
 Her practice experience is in the areas of child welfare, community-based advocacy, and regional grantmaking.
 Ms. Mosley received her BA in psychology from Reed College and her MSW and PhD in social welfare from the University of California, Los Angeles.